elm/file/README.md

 # Upload and Download Files

 Do you want people to upload photos of mountains and rivers?

-Do you have an online editor for text, images, SVG, PDF, or something?
-And do you want people to be able to download their files?
-This will work well for cases like this.
+Do you want people to download PDFs of legal contracts or SVGs of floor plans?

+This package will work well for that sort of thing!

 **This package does not allow arbitrary access to the file system.** Browsers restrict access to the file system for the sake of security.
 Otherwise, any website on the internet could go try to read private keys out of `~/.ssh` or whatever else they want!